warna720/Simple-chat-server/README.md

 Disadvantages of the program:

-    Not working on windows, because of select() function used.
+    Not working on windows, because of how the select() function used.

     If user is typing and receiving a message, the received message and the non-complete message goes on the same line and the user will type the rest of the message on a new line.
 This could be solved by using better terminal libraries.